 Then in the Add New Item dialog box, choose Application Page (Farm Solution only) template as shown in the fig below:

 Once the item added.
-You can see the Solution structure, visual studio automatically added a Layouts mapped folder and within that it create a sub folder on the name of the Application Page name.
-In my example it added a sub folder name as “MyTestApplicationPage”.
+You can see the Solution structure, visual studio automatically added a Layouts mapped folder and within that, it creates a subfolder on the name of the Application Page name.
+In my example, it added a subfolder name as “MyTestApplicationPage”.

 The other thing you can notice is that it added one .aspx page as well as corresponding .cs file to it.
 So here in application pages we can write code (server side) in it.
 Also if you look at the aspx code it added various content places like below:

 <%@ Register Tagprefix=”SharePoint” Namespace=”Microsoft.SharePoint.WebControls” Assembly=”Microsoft.SharePoint, Version=18.104.22.168, Culture=neutral, PublicKeyToken=71e9bce111e9429c” %>